Comandeer/rollup-lib-bundler/README.md

 > [!WARNING]
 > Non-standard dist directories are purged befored the bundling!
 > So if anything should be there alongside the bundle, it should be added there _after_ the bundling.

-> [!TIP]
-> If the bundling fails with the following error:
->
-> > RollupError: [plugin typescript] @rollup/plugin-typescript: Path of Typescript compiler option 'outDir' must be located inside the same directory as the Rollup 'file' option.
->
-> try to unset the `outDir` option in your `tsconfig.json`.

 ## Configuring VSC to correctly suggest imports